Greenville, Michigan

-Greenville is a city in Montcalm County of the U.S. state of Michigan.
-The population was 8,816 at the 2020 census.
+Greenville is a city in the Lower Peninsula of the U.S. state of Michigan.
+With a population of 8,816 at the 2020 census, it is the most populous city in Montcalm County.
+The city was the birthplace of the Meijer superstore chain.

 History

 Greenville is named after its founder, John Green, who settled in the wilderness of the southwest part of Montcalm County in 1844.
-John Green constructed a sawmill on the Flat River that is credited for attracting other settlers.
-The newly formed Green's Village attracted many people of Danish origin who followed another early Danish settler's positive letters home regarding the area.
+Green constructed a sawmill on the Flat River that is credited for attracting other settlers.
+The newly formed "Green's Village" attracted many people of Danish origin who followed another early Danish settler's positive letters home regarding the area.
 Because of the town's heritage, Greenville celebrates the Danish Festival every year on the third weekend of August.
 A post office was established on January 20, 1848, with Abel French as the first postmaster.
-John Green had the village platted in 1853 and it was a station on the Detroit, Grand Rapids and Western Railroad.
+John Green had the village platted in 1853, and it was a station on the Detroit, Grand Rapids and Western Railroad.
 Greenville incorporated as a village in 1867 and as a city in 1871.

-Hendrik Meijer, founder of Meijer's stores, moved to Greenville after immigrating to the USA from the Netherlands.
+Hendrik Meijer, founder of Meijer's stores, moved to Greenville after immigrating to the United States from the Netherlands.
 He was initially a barber, but the Great Depression and lack of a proper grocery on his side of town led him to open his own store in 1934.
 Meijer corporation now operates stores throughout the Midwest.
 Hendrik's son Fred Meijer, principal architect of the modern Meijer chain, is a native son.

-Greenville is also home to the Fighting Falcon, the lead plane of a wave of gliders during Operation Overlord.
-The Falcon was purchased with funds raised by the school children of the town, and was designated the lead aircraft in recognition of this achievement.
+Greenville is home to the Fighting Falcon, the lead plane of a wave of gliders during World War II's Operation Overlord.
+The Falcon was purchased with funds raised by the schoolchildren of the city, and was designated the lead aircraft in recognition of this achievement.

-Since the foundation of Ranney Refrigerator Co. in 1892, the town has been known as the "Refrigerator Capital of the World."
+Since the foundation of Ranney Refrigerator Co. in 1892, the town has been known as the "Refrigerator Capital of the World".
 It has also been home to the Gibson, White Consolidated, Frigidaire, and until recently, the Electrolux refrigerator factory.
 Electrolux closed the Greenville facility in early 2006, as it was in the process of relocating the factory to Ciudad Juárez in Mexico.
 This move impacted 2,700 employees and their families.

 The city was to become the epicenter of "green" technology with the addition of solar panel manufacturer United Solar Ovonic; however, that enterprise filed for bankruptcy.
 It is also home to the new manufacturing and design center of Northland Marvel, an undercounter refrigeration company that just became a part of the UK-based AgaRangemaster group.

-Lafayette Street, the downtown district, was placed on the National and State Register of Historic Sites in November 2008.
+Lafayette Street, the downtown district, was placed on the National and State Register of Historic Places in November 2008.